code4policy/modules/git/07-merging.md

 	3. Push the branch.
 	4. Create a pull request but do not merge it.

-5. Check out the master branch and then create a new branch called `orange-website`.
+5. Check out the `master` branch

+6. Create a new branch called `orange-website`.
 	1. Add the following to the **top** of `styles/styles.css`

 		```css